tldr-pages/tldr/pages/osx/xcodes.md

 `xcodes install {{xcode-version}}`

-- Install the latest 'release' Xcode version and select it:
+- Install the latest Xcode release and select it:

 `xcodes install --latest --select`